-The use of eye tracking is growing at an exponential rate.
-Whether it’s with psychology research, market research, usability testing, or other investigations into human attention, eye tracking equipment is an essential addition in so many cases.
-By combining eye tracking hardware with iMotions, you’re able to reach insights in all of the aforementioned fields in a simple and straightforward way.
+In 2020, eye tracking is becoming more ubiquitous.
+Whether with psychology research, market research, usability testing, or other investigations into human attention, eye tracking equipment is an essential addition in so many cases.
+By combining eye tracking hardware with iMotions, mapping visual attention in all of the aforementioned fields is simple and straightforward.

 Below we have presented a ranking of the top eye tracking companies, ordered by the number of publications found through Google Scholar.
 The publications are a mixture of patents, scientific articles, equipment testing, and book chapters, so while not entirely definitive, are at least illustrative of the reach of each eye tracking company, academically speaking.
 Let us know if you have any other favorites or want to know more about eye tracking prices!

 Tobii was founded in Stockholm in 2001, and has become a key figure in the eye tracking world, with a huge amount of publications using their tools.
 Providing eye tracking units for research, assistive technologies, and gaming, it has shown itself to be a versatile and formidable company.
-Eye tracking units with glasses and VR headsets are also available.
+They produce screen-based eye trackers, as well as eye tracking units with glasses and VR headsets with embedded eye tracking.

 EyeLink eye tracking units are made by SR research, that provides several solutions, including portable and head-bound systems.
 Their equipment has been used in several thousand publications, making them an extremely strong contender in the eye tracking market.